 - Introduction to Audiology

-- Coursework in biological sciences, physical sciences, and social sciences
+- One course each in biological sciences, physical sciences, and social sciences

 - Minimum undergraduate grade point average (GPA) of 3.0 on a 4.0 scale.
 Grades of C or better for prerequisite courses; grades of C- are not acceptable.